 The most common street food are deep fried stuff - like bananas and seafood.
-Unlike back home where bananas are usually deep fried whole or halved, or in thick slices - here the bananas are cut into thin slices and deep fried in batter like a pan cake.
+Unlike back home where bananas are usually deep-fried whole or halved, or in thick slices - here the bananas are cut into thin slices and deep-fried in batter like a pancake.
 They are quite crispy and delicious.

-The seafood pan cakes are also very nice if you buy from the right stall.
+The seafood pancakes are also very nice if you buy from the right stall.
 Make sure they look crispy and not soggy.

-The biggest concentration of street food stalls is at the Western side of the old town.
-Here you will find stalls selling fresh fruits, grilled meat and sweet deserts.
+The biggest concentration of street food stalls is on the Western side of the old town.
+Here you will find stalls selling fresh fruits, grilled meat and sweet desserts.
 Sweet desserts are a specialty in Vietnam and one of our favourites.
 Locally they are called "Che" - and there are many varieties such as sweet corn pudding, banana in sago pearls, longan and lotus seed, yam and sweet potato, etc. You can either have them separately or mixed together - warm or cold.